DuckDB

-DuckDB is an open-source column-oriented Relational Database Management System (RDBMS).
+DuckDB is an open-source column-oriented relational database management system (RDBMS).
 It is designed to provide high performance on complex queries against large databases in embedded configuration, such as combining tables with hundreds of columns and billions of rows.
-Unlike other embedded databases (for example, SQLite) DuckDB is not focusing on transactional (OLTP) applications and instead is specialized for online analytical processing (OLAP) workloads.
+Unlike other embedded databases (for example, SQLite) DuckDB is not focused on transactional (OLTP) applications and instead is specialized for online analytical processing (OLAP) workloads.
 The project has over 6 million downloads per month.

 History

 DuckDB was originally developed by Mark Raasveldt and Hannes Mühleisen at the Centrum Wiskunde & Informatica (CWI) in the Netherlands.
 The project co-founders designed DuckDB to address the need for an in-process OLAP database solution.
 DuckDB was first released in 2019.
 DuckDB version 1.0.0 was released on June 3, 2024, under the codename SnowDuck.